 Due to larger graduating classes in recent years, the threshold of continuing student enrollments has been lower.
-The University expects a similar trend in the Fall 2019.
+The University expects a similar trend in Fall 2019.
 The anticipated impact on tuition revenue is expected to be a net decrease of \$1,879,646.
 Several new graduate program initiatives are expected to replace some of this loss, but most likely not until FY 2021 or FY 2022 as the cohorts fully develop.
-During FY 2020, this reduction in tuition revenue will be partially offset by the additional SGF funding received, \$1,222,000, and FY 2019 budget savings carried forward to FY 2020, approximately \$658,000.
-If this enrollment trend remains consistent, budget cuts will have to be considered in FY 2021.
+During FY 2020, this reduction in tuition revenue will be partially offset by the additional SGF funding received and FY 2019 budget savings carried forward to FY 2020.
+If this enrollment trend remains consistent, budget cuts will have to be made in FY 2021.